Linda-Ikechukwu/Blog-Posts-Demo-Apps/README.md

 # Blog-Posts-Demo-Apps
-This repo contains code for demo apps from my blog posts
+This repo contains code for demo apps from my various blog posts.